 - Flag any significant outdoor exposures, travel, or illnesses that occurred before symptoms began.

-- Include any tests already run — what was tested, when, and the result.
+- Include any tests already run — what was tested, when, which laboratory, and the result.

 A clear timeline is often more useful than a single isolated result.
 It gives a clinician something concrete to work with — and it gives you clarity too.